jawed500/TestFrameWork/PITCHME.md

 ---
 #### Test Scenario: reliability
 ![CI Component Test](template/img/CI_Components_Testing.png)
-1. A system with 100 components each having 99% reliability
-2. Would yield 37% reliable
+1. A system with 100 components each having 99% reliability, would yield 37% reliable
-3. Would you release?
+2. Would you release?
 ---
 ## How do we ensure 100%
 ---